 - West Gate, as a flat entrance into the grounds, is reserved for those with access needs or young families.
 You can borrow a Batricar (electric scooter) or wheelchair from West Gate on a first come first served basis.
 Please see below for details.

 - Studley Royal is a pay and display car park.
 Parking is free if you are a member of the National Trust.
 We'd love it if you'd take a minute to scan your membership card though - every time you do we earn a £1 donation towards the conservation work we do here.

 - Please don't park on the grass in the deer park or in Studley Roger village.

 If you have an electric car there are six spaces available for charging your car in car park B at the visitor centre.

 Memories to treasure

-While they make very unique photos, drones are not allowed onsite.
+While they make very unique photos, we ask that you don't bring your drone.
 This is to protect our visitors and the estate itself.

 Follow us on Twitter

 Keep up with the latest news and events from Fountains Abbey on Twitter.

 Find out all the latest news, behind the scenes photos and what events are on by giving us a Like on Facebook.